Below is some essential information for Singapore companies on corporate income tax and annual filing obligations.

 The prevailing corporate tax rate is 17%.

 a.
-The company must submit the within three months from the company’s financial year end.
+The company must submit the Estimated Chargeable Income (ECI) within three months from the company’s financial year end.

 b.
-The company must submit the by 30 November of every year.
+The company must submit the Form C or Form C-S by 30 November of every year.
 If the company opts for e-filing, the due date is on 15 December.

 The company must maintain a proper and robust system to keep the documentary records of its business transactions during the financial year.